junxit/us-congress-bills-111/metadata.md

 - 2010-02-24 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2010-02-24 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2010-02-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 274.
+- 2010-03-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S1126-1127; text as passed Senate: CR S1126-1127)
+- 2010-03-04 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S1126-1127; text as passed Senate: CR S1126-1127)